cfan233/Quiz-Application/README.md

 - Delete question logs "Question is removed".
 - Insert Question logs "Question is added".
 - Start Quiz Logs "Quiz is running".
-- When points are shown "Points are added or assigned points are shown".
-- When questions has been shown "Points are added or assigned points are shown".
-- When answers has been shown "Points are added or assigned points are shown".
-- Due to the design choice problems, the log events do show duplicates as I had to implement the for loop in the ui package.
-Instead of laying out the logic in the model, I have used getters in the model to implement the behaviour for the project which can be improved in the future.
+- When user gets one question correct system logs "Total points for the quiz has increased, and answer input is correct"
+- When user gets one question correct system logs ""Answer input is wrong ""
+-

 ## Phase 4: Task 3:
 - Refactoring:
 - i.
-As mentioned in task2, the logic could be improved if the methods could be implemented in model instead of stacking in ui.
+There is high coupling as shown in UML, such that listofquestion is field of app, and app is a field of the MainMenuGui.
+As of right now, the GUI is referring to app for the question bank, this can be simplified to simply having a field of listofquestion for sake of run time.
+The APP class functionality can be stripped down or eliminated if more time is given.
 - ii.
-There is high coupling as shown in UML, such that listofquestion is field of app, and app is a field of the MainMenuGui.
-The APP class can be simplified if more time is given.
-- iii.
-Furthuremore, the gui could be simplified such that similar behaviour buttons such as showing questions, answers and assigned points can be extending to one abstract class or interface for the sake of clarity.
+Furthermore, the gui could be simplified such that similar behaviour buttons such as showing questions, answers and assigned points can be extending to one abstract class or interface for the sake of clarity.